omar0ali/spaceinvaders-game-cli/README.md

 - [X] Better way to level up the player.
     - [X] With upgrade choice /  stat selection.
 Player can choose to upgrade either (gun power, speed or capacity).
 - [X] The game runs without a `config` file.
 If the file dose not exist, the default configuration will be used.
+- [X] Adding variety designs of alien ships attacking.
+Using json file to load all alien ships designs.
 - [ ] Final Boss fight when reaching either time limit or a given score.
 After that the game will repeat but with higher difficulty.

 ### Controls